4th to 5th Grade

 Our individually paced curriculum challenges children academically while safeguarding their well-being and sense of self.
 Engaging as contributing members of a respectful community, they learn to question, think critically, and take responsibility for their learning—skills that will support them later in education and life.

-Like all Montessori levels, the Upper Elementary program is based on the belief that children learn best through movement and work with their hands and provides cognitive, social, and emotional support to help them reach their full potential.
+Like all Montessori levels, the Upper Elementary program is based on the belief that children learn best through movement and work with their hands.
+It provides cognitive, social, and emotional support to help them reach their full potential.

-THE SPECIFIC GOALS OF THE LOWER ELEMENTARY PROGRAM
+THE SPECIFIC GOALS OF THE UPPER ELEMENTARY PROGRAM

 Grow to be confident, self-respecting individuals who love to learn.

-Learn to initiate and complete work independent of constant teacher direction.
+Learn to initiate and complete work independently of constant teacher direction.

 Understand and apply abstract concepts to their daily life.